dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 Monte Carlo sampling depend on the sample size $\large n$ and should not depend on the dimensionality of random variable $X$ or cardinality.

 Two very popular Monte Carlo methods are **Importance** and **Rejection** sampling.
-After that we cover Markov Chain Monte Carlo methods: **Gibbs** and **Metropolis Hasting** sampling.
+After that we cover few Markov Chain Monte Carlo methods including **Gibbs** and **Metropolis Hasting** sampling.

-My idea is to provide a bigger picture and intuition for the methods.
-You may check the reference materials for the strict mathematical definitions and proofs.
+My idea is to provide a basic classification and intuition for the methods.
+You may check the reference materials for the strict mathematical definitions and more details.

 ## Importance Sampling